 HIST-300 is part of Mason's Students as Scholars initiative.
 Students who enroll in this "Students as Scholars Inquiry" course will develop a research question, answer that question by using historical research and writing methods, and situate their findings in an appropriate historiographical context.
 HIST-300 also fulfills in part the Writing Intensive requirement for the History major via multiple written assignments of varying lengths.
 Note that students must earn a grade of C or better in HIST-300 in order to register for the second required Writing Intensive History course, HIST-499.
 This course focuses primarily on developing skills, all of which have real-world applications.
-Students will access information, work with historical texts, publish a transcription of an early War Department manuscript, and write a grant proposal according to guidelines prescribed by the National Endowment for the Humanities.
+Students will access information, work with historical texts, publish a transcription of an early manuscript cookbook, create an online Omeka exhibit and a poster, and write a grant proposal according to guidelines prescribed by the National Endowment for the Humanities.
 They will also learn about ways in which historians and other humanities scholars have become both producers and consumers of digital technologies.

-Class locations, which change from week to week, are noted on the course schedule.
+Class locations, which may change from week to week but are generally in Fenwick Library 1014A.
+These are noted on the course schedule.